Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • serious illness or injury

-• testing positive for Covid-19, on the day of or in the 7 days before your exam (applies to semester 1 2023 only)
+• testing positive for Covid-19, on the day of or in the 7 days before your exam (only applies to Summer School 2024 and the semester 2 2023 special exams)

 • severe psychological impairment